Qualifying Life Event: Everything You Need to Know

 Other forms of gap health insurance coverage may be available to you.
 COBRA insurance is government regulated policies that allow you to maintain existing health insurance coverage you have lost due to loss of employment.
 While it is more expensive than coverage under the Affordable Care Act, it may offer more coverage since it is identical to the coverage you received through your employer and the private market.

-What Are The Qualifying Events That Allow You To Register For Health Insurance Plans Outside Of Open Enrollment Period?
+What Are the Qualifying Events That Allow You to Register for Health Insurance Plans Outside of the Open Enrollment Period?

-There are many instances that can trigger a special enrollment period and allow you to amend or obtain health coverage.
-One of the main reasons is a loss of essential health coverage or a loss of current health insurance.
+Many instances can trigger a special enrollment period and allow you to amend or obtain health coverage.
+One of the main instances is a loss of essential health coverage or a loss of current health insurance.
 Losing health coverage from an employer can qualify you for special enrollment on the healthcare market as governed by the Affordable Care Act.
-If you lost your job, your employer eliminates coverage or you leave on your own, you and your dependents may qualify.
-This life event may include not only you but your spouse and dependents as well.
+If you lose your job, your employer eliminates coverage, or you leave on your own, you and your dependents may qualify.
+This life event may include not only you but your spouse and dependents, as well.

 Becoming a U.S. citizen can also qualify you for coverage.
-Additionally becoming nationalized of gaining lawful employment can also qualify you.
+Additionally, becoming nationalized by gaining lawful employment can also qualify you.

-If an error has occurred, by the government, that has caused you to lose coverage you may also be eligible to enroll for coverage outside of the open enrollment period of the Affordable Care Act.
+If the government has made an error that has caused you to lose coverage, you may also be eligible to enroll for coverage outside of the open enrollment period of the Affordable Care Act.